Global Gateway link

 Evaluating the Effectiveness of the Board of Directors

-In order to enhance the effectiveness of corporate governance, Sodick conducts an annual self-evaluation regarding the execution of duties by all Directors to confirm that Sodick’s Board of Directors is performing its professional duties in accordance with our guidelines.
+In order to enhance the effectiveness of corporate governance, the Company conducts an annual self-evaluation regarding the execution of duties by all Directors to confirm that the Board of Directors is performing its professional duties appropriately.

 The Audit & Supervisory Board Members analyze and evaluate the overall effectiveness of the Board of Directors based on each Director’s self-evaluation, and disclose the result.